matteoacrossi/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral researcher in the [Turku Quantum Technologies](http://www.tqt.fi) group and CTO and cofounder of [Algorithmiq](https://www.algorithmiq.fi), a startup developing advanced quantum algorithms for life sciences.
+I am a postdoctoral researcher in the [Turku Quantum Technologies](http://www.tqt.fi) group at the University of Turku and CTO and cofounder of [Algorithmiq](https://www.algorithmiq.fi), a startup developing advanced quantum algorithms for life sciences.